roll/interest-py/docs/guide.rst

 Extended Guide
 ==============

-Here we will see interest's terminology and high-level package design.
-If you're interested in concrete term use left menu to pick it.
+Welcome to the interest's extended guide.
+We will try to cover all framework aspects.
+If you're interested in concrete topic use left menu to pick it.

 *under development*